 Dr. Aron: Surprisingly, no. Yes, I’ve had a couple of people that come and walk to talk about diversity issues in psychoanalytic thought, but the questions I typically get depend on where people are coming to and from and what their interests are.
 And this particular book covers such a wide terrain that people have come to it from very different kinds of perspectives.
 But I would say that I found that younger people and particularly diverse younger people, many, many young, people from diverse backgrounds in all kinds of different ways, have responded very positively to the book.

 Robert: Right, exactly.
-For me, I’m in the third year with my graduate Ph.D. program and there is a big emphasis on racial, socio-economic, gender, religious, and LGBT perspectives in my program.
+For me, I’m in the fourth year with my graduate Ph.D. program and there is a big emphasis on racial, socio-economic, gender, religious, and LGBTQ perspectives in my program.
 The reason why I especially wanted to talk with you about these issues is that I used to live in New York, on crazy old Christopher Street.
-I actually began my psychology training working in the Bronx (Montefiore Hospital at Albert Einstein College of Medicine), which was a cross-section of most every category of diversity that you could imagine!
+And I actually began my psychology training working in the Bronx (Montefiore Hospital at Albert Einstein College of Medicine), which was a cross-section of most every category of diversity that you could imagine!

 Dr. Aron: I do think that there are several reasons as to why psychoanalysis has adopted such a cliched and privileged position in the imagination of American culture.
 I would emphasize that psychoanalysis was the establishment for many years in this country.
 Psychoanalysis was in power.
 After World War II, psychoanalysis really rose to the top of psychiatry and it was elitist.
 It was definitely elitist and it was not only elitist culturally but analysts purposely kept it elitist in order to charge higher fees, make more money, dominate the market.
 They dominated psychiatry departments.
 And when they do that, you pay a price for it.
 Once you’re thrown out of power, individuals who had not been included can become very happy with the fact that you’ve fallen from that kind of dominant position.